 The NAM’s traffic simulator plugin, with its default settings, amplifies the effect of the Intersection and Turn Capacity Effect property, affecting network tiles that are within a 2-tile radius of an intersection (or transition) to better simulate the effects of queues at intersections (esp. signalized ones).

 Why are the cars disappearing in game?

-The “cars” are not really there in the traffic simulation–they’re simply a visual effect that merely has a casual correlation to actual traffic data in the game.
+The “cars”, or “automata”, are not really there in the traffic simulation–they’re simply a visual effect that merely has a casual correlation to actual traffic data in the game.
 Being visual effects, they can eat up processing power, and in order to keep the game from becoming overloaded, the game’s engine puts a finite limit on how many vehicular automata can show up at one time.
 Over that limit, and they disappear.
-Certain plugin options for Automata Simulation can allow more automata to stay on the screen at one time, though keeping the cars on the road all the time is simply an impossibility, due to the way the game is programmed.
+Certain Automata Plugin options can allow more automata to stay on the screen at one time, though keeping the cars on the road all the time is simply an impossibility, due to the way the game is programmed.
 SimCity 4 is a statistics-based simulator, not an agent-based simulator (as SimCity (2013) and Cities: Skylines are).